Control Flow Prediction

 Predictor Types

-Currently, the only fully-supported predictors are for branches.
+Currently, the only fully-supported predictors are for branches and unconditional jumps.

 Not Taken